 This section of the EIS describes the existing environmental condition of the resources that could be impacted should the GSA implement the proposed port improvements through selection of one of the alternatives described earlier in Section 2.6.
-The affected environment is defined as any area where ground-disturbing activities would occur as a result of the proposed modernization of the port - either as part of action alternative 1a or 4.
+For select resources, the affected environment is defined as any area where ground-disturbing activities would occur as a result of the proposed modernization of the port - either as part of action alternative 1a or 4 (i.e., the BOTA LPOE and immediate surrounding areas.
 These areas are shown below in Figure 3-1 and 3-2.
-Where it pertains to specific resources or issues, larger regions of influence (ROI) have been established (as appropriate) to better assess the overall potential impact to the community or area as a whole.
+Where it pertains to other resources or issues, larger regions of influence (ROI) have been established (as appropriate) to better assess the overall potential impact to the community or area as a whole.
 Examples include socioeconomics (including environmental justice and protection of children), traffic, and air quality.